Skip to main content

 • pre-health track

-The Chemistry Assessment Test will help us identify your strengths and weaknesses in math that could affect your success in chemistry.
+The Chemistry assessment will help us identify your strengths and weaknesses in math that could affect your success in chemistry.
 We ask you to complete it to the best of your ability.
 Based on your score, you may be offered some support strategies in the form of summer programming.
 Be on the lookout for an email from the Academic Resource Center.

 take the chemistry assessment

 Students whose majors require the study of a foreign language, as well as anyone interested in taking a foreign language class at UMassD, must complete a language placement exam—unless they have never studied a foreign language previously.
 Students with no prior language experience will simply begin at the introductory (101) level.
-Your test must be completed in one sitting.
+Your assessment must be completed in one sitting.

 Majors that require the study of a foreign language: